Your Sleeping Pad: What Are R Values And Why Do We Use Them?

 How R-Value Affects Heat Flow Through a Sleeping Pad

-The R-Value of a sleeping pad is also important to consider when it comes to heat flow.
-A higher R-Value helps to reduce the rate at which heat is transferred from one side of the pad to the other.
+The R-Value of a sleeping pad is also important regarding heat flow.
+A higher R-value helps to reduce the rate at which heat is transferred from one side of the pad to the other.

 In this way, a higher R-Value sleeping pad can help you stay warmer in cold temperatures.
-The ASTM standard for sleeping pads requires that the R-Value of the pad is actually independently tested and not a “we feel like” score.
+The ASTM standard for sleeping pads requires that the R-value of the pad is independently tested and not a “we feel like” score.

-Many think that they are losing heat to the air outside but the real truth is most sleep colder due to body warmth sucked from you directly into the ground itself!
+Many think that they are losing heat to the air outside, but the truth is most sleep colder due to body warmth sucked from you directly into the ground itself!

 The higher the R-value, the more thermally resistant the material or structure is, meaning that sleeping bags with an R-value of 2 are great for lightweight backpacking and summer camping but may not provide enough insulation for cooler trips.